KlughammerLab/UNC93B1_scRNAseq/README.md

 # contents
 metadata: The donor_id file of the main dataset and annotation table of the dataset used for the supplementary figures.

-notebooks and scripts: all jupyter notebooks and scripts with the detailed analysis of primary and supplementary datasets.
+notebooks and scripts: all jupyter notebooks and scripts with a detailed analysis of primary and supplementary datasets.

 The datasets used in these analyses can be found on "SCP" and "GEO" databases.